 Lesson #1: Starting With a Bold Beginning

-- overhead transparency of "Key Qualities of the Organization Trait" (page 1 of the Organization Trait handouts)
+- Overhead transparency or projection of "Key Qualities of the Organization Trait" (page 1 of the Organization Trait handouts)

 - Overhead transparency or projection of "Think About: Starting With a Bold Beginning" (page 4 of the Organization Trait handouts)

 What to Do: